 Today’s job candidates and employees see compensation and benefits as two halves of a total package.
 That means upfront compensation doesn’t always win.
 If a job candidate has multiple prospective employers to choose from and excellent health insurance is their top priority, getting premium healthcare coverage will outrank a one-time sign-on or retention bonus.
 Offering competitive coverage annually shows more appreciation and loyalty and does more for employee retention than any single sign-on bonus could.

 Nearly a third of practicing physicians are currently of retirement age,4 and as this generation of talent retires, it’s more important than ever that employers attract replacements for critical roles.
 Across all generations, there’s a need for strong healthcare benefits, but each generation has different ideas about what matters most.
 A plan for recent graduates might be designed to provide greater wellness and mental health coverage, whereas another plan for mid-career health professionals with families, might provide greater support in dental benefits, like orthodontia coverage.
 Getting the right mix of benefits in place can have a huge impact in times of change.

 Customized Benefit Solutions for Talent in the Healthcare Industry

-To address these healthcare industry-specific issues, ArmadaCare has launched a suite of supplemental expense reimbursed insurance plans to strategically boost benefits where they’re most needed.
+To address these healthcare industry-specific issues, ArmadaCare has launched a suite of supplemental expense reimbursed health insurance plans to strategically boost benefits where they’re most needed.
 HealthPro Ultimate, HealthPro Advanced and HealthPro Launch, are plans that can be tailored to the benefit needs of specific healthcare professionals and the unique pressures they face.
 Find out more about these new plans here.